 - Dandelion root tea may have a diuretic effect because it is high in potassium.
 Patients with certain kidney disorders may need to restrict potassium and therefore, should avoid dandelion tea [R].

 - Marshmallow root, also known as Khatami (Althaea Officinalis) is generally recognized as safe and may help reduce inflammation and have a diuretic effect [R].

 - Nettles are a very safe type of herb used for many health purposes and in some cultures are eaten as salad [R].
 Stinging nettles don’t sting when they are dried or cooked.

 - Nettles herb has diuretic effects too, which are helpful for excess fluid retention and are rich in minerals and nutrients that are good for the kidneys and heart.
 Rich in antioxidants, nettles may also protect the prostate from hyperplasia (BPH) and serve to help prevent urinary tract infections.

 All the foods and herbs listed above are gentle and safe for healthy individuals.
 Make sure to check with your doctor before starting any new health routine.
 If you are allergic, make sure to avoid any of these foods.

 Be aware that while healthy, some of the foods can interact with common medications like blood thinners.

 Your diet can be supportive of healthy kidney function, so make some simple swap outs that keep your body running strong.

-Not only do these foods help with kidney cleanse functions, but they may also help reduce blood pressure and often help reduce chance of diabetes.
+Not only do these foods help with a kidney cleanse, but they may also help reduce blood pressure and often help reduce the chance of diabetes.